-Wouldn’t it be great to have everyone’s attention all the time throughout all the work that you do?
+Wouldn’t it be great to have everyone’s attention all the time keeping the project team fully engaged?
 Every meeting you see individuals on the edge of their seats, hanging on your every word.
 What you say drives what they do.
 How well they do it helps define your success.
 Its like a well-oiled machine.
 The whole is much bigger than the sum of the parts…never the other way around.
 Business like it was meant to be.

 This, of course is hard to achieve.
 Why?
 Because not all employees and team members buy into the all for one, one for all concept.
 Not all feel the warmth of working toward a common goal.
 Some are more focused on personal gain or feel like they know better and can do it better (and no one says that isn’t true, we just need to acknowledge that as a team, not rogue individuals).